sensible-hq/sensible-docs/readme-sync/v0/integrations/2000 - zapier/index.md

 When creating a Zapier integration, you can either:

-- Run extractions and then act on the data with a **Sensible trigger**.
+- Run extractions in Sensible and then act on the data with a **Sensible trigger**.
 - Trigger extractions automatically outside of Sensible, then act on the data with a **Sensible action**.

 Sensible trigger